top of page

 The first thing was meeting everyone, then it was taking them to the photo studio for photo shoots.
 Afterwards, we recorded the audio of the poems in a music studio.
 And then, we recorded the videos.
 We also shot something else that will be coming out soon.
 So you’ll see it!
 It's a journey that the poets and I went through together.
 But I think this comes from wanting to do it well and honour what the project requires.

 44N: Such an important process.
-So much energy and time goes into it and I'm sure you have dreams of expanding beyond what you have for Season 1.
+So much energy and time go into it, and I'm sure you have dreams of expanding beyond what you have for Season 1.
 You've written that your goals are to film in studios with poets across the world, continuing to disrupt traditional poetry formats—

 EM: [Laughs] I was just thinking that I wrote that when I was so excited to do this, and I actually forgot that I wanted to do it across the world.
 I do want to, and it’s wonderful to remember that.